Have your say on proposed Public Protection Orders for Chorley Town Centre

 A Public Space Protection Order (PSPO) is a tool available to Councils under the Anti-Social Behaviour, Crime and Policing Act 2014 and are intended to be used to deal with a particular nuisance or problem in a specific area that is having a detrimental effect to the local community’s quality of life, by imposing conditions on the use of that area which apply to everyone

-CHORLEY TOWN CENTRE 2026 PROPOSAL - PDF
+CHORLEY TOWN CENTRE 2026 FIRST PROPOSAL – PDF

-RESTRICTED AREA MAP - PDF
+RESTRICTED AREA MAP FIRST PROPOSAL - PDF

 Have your say on the proposals by completing the short online survey via the button below.